cupOJoseph/runes-power/README.md

 Rune of Power is awarded to the one who can find a number that hashes to a higher value than the previous owner.
 The hash also includes the sender's address and the previous number.
 Those have been manually put into src/Contract.t.sol.

 Instead of using a big for loop I thought it might be faster or interesting to test the limits of the foundry fuzzing tests.
 The test file will return false when a larger number result is found from the hashing.

+To increase the number of fuzzing happening, change the foundry.toml.